-47Note, however, that household income is measured per adult (since only adults generate income), while transfer income is measured per capita including children (since some transfers are based on the presence of children).
-A household with children might thus offset somewhat more than 10 percent of its earnings loss.
+38However, household income is measured per adult (given only adults generate income), whereas transfer income is measured per capita including children (given some transfers are based on the presence of children).
+A household with children might thus offset somewhat more than 10% of its earnings loss.